Jack-Writes-Code/WP-Plugin-Text-Entry-Counter/README.md

 This is then called using jQuery to get the number of times the text has been submitted.

-# Live Demo
-This plugin was developed for [IsMyPasswordGood.com](https://ismypasswordgood.com/) and can be tested here, but I feel there are other potential uses for it in other projects.

 # Notes
 Currently the text within the plugin specifically requests passwords to be provided.
 I will be adding an admin page soon so you can change the text on the form so that users can be prompted to provide other inputs.